2025 Architectural Awards of Excellence

 General Eligibility:

-Unless otherwise indicated, for a project to be considered for an Award at least one of the project’s lead design architects must be a registered Architect AIBC active at the time of project completion.
+Unless otherwise indicated, for a project to be considered for an Award, at least one of the project’s lead design architects must have been a registered Architect AIBC active at the time of project completion.
+Please note that the Bing Thom Legacy Award for Architectural Excellence category does not require AIBC registration.
 An AFBC membership (individual or firm) is also required to submit an application.

-Applications are to be made through the firm of record or the firm holding a valid certificate of practice in British Columbia with the AIBC.
+Applications are to be made through the firm of record holding a valid Certificate of Practice in British Columbia with the AIBC.

 Project eligibility: